DonkeyMobile/donkey-assessment/BACKLOG.md

 - Unit tests/mocking/integration tests
 - Use proper OICD if staying in GitHub Actions
   - Alternative: Could move to CodeBuild for increased security
+- Local SAM should point to local DynamoDB
+- Move logs of Lambda to the path /posts/create-post etc in CloudWatch Logs